webBlaster/Items-Catalog/readme.md

 3. If your shell prompt starts with the word "vagrant", you're logged into your Linux VM.

 ```
-This will create a database of starter dessert items and categories.
+This will create a database of all necessary tables

  ### Run app.py
  Run the following command: